Official OKC Zoo Press Releases

 The Oklahoma City Zoo and Botanical Garden is excited to announce the arrival of three red river hog piglets, born on April 29, 2014.

 Co-founders of Wildlife SOS, will present “Saving Wildlife in India, Some Conservation Success Stories” at the OKC Zoo as part of a nationwide tour of zoos across the United States accredited through the Association of Zoos and Aquariums.

 The Oklahoma City Zoological Trust is proud to announce Dwight Lawson, PhD, as the Oklahoma City Zoo and Botanical Garden’s Executive Director/CEO.

-The Oklahoma City Zoo and Dr Pepper are excited to announce the winners of the Dr Pepper Vending Machine Art Contest.
-Students in kindergarten through twelfth grade had the opportunity to enter the contest from February 18 through March 29, 2013.
+The Oklahoma City Zoo and Dr Pepper announce the winners of the 2014 Dr Pepper Vending Machine Art Contest.
+The Zoo received almost 1,500 entries from students in kindergarten through twelfth grade, representing 84 schools and home schools across 44 Oklahoma towns/cities.

 Kyah, a 6-month-old female giraffe born at the Oklahoma City Zoo on September 26, 2013, died April 8, 2014, when attempts to repair what Zoo animal care staff and a team of veterinarians at Oklahoma State University believed was a persistent right aortic arch (PRAA) were unsuccessful.

 The Oklahoma City Zoo will host its annual HOPabaloo “egg”stravaganza with an assortment of family friendly activities on Sunday, April 20, 2014.

 The Oklahoma City Zoo invites you to help save gorillas by donating old or used cell phones to the Give for Gorillas Cell Phone Challenge.
 The group or individual collecting the most phones will win a prize package from the Zoo!